Cellulitis

 • Pseudomonas aeruginosa seen in diabetics and other immunocompromised patients

-• H. influenza causes buccal cellulitis.
+• H. influenzae causes buccal cellulitis.

 • Clostridia and non–spore-forming anaerobes: necrotizing cellulitis (crepitant/gangrenous)